hmiyado/folder_authenticator/README.md

-# TOTP Folder
+# Folder Authenticator

-TOTP Folder is a Flutter-based mobile application that allows you to manage your Time-based One-Time Passwords (TOTP) efficiently.
+Folder Authenticator is a Flutter-based mobile application that allows you to manage your Time-based One-Time Passwords (TOTP) efficiently.
 Organize your TOTP entries into folders, tag them for better categorization, and utilize sorting and filtering options for quick access.

 ## Features
 - **Folder Management**: Organize TOTP entries into folders.